camunda/camunda-docs/docs/reference/bpmn-processes/service-tasks/service-tasks.md

 ## Next steps

-Learn more about the concept of job types and how to set up a job worker via our guide [here](/product-manuals/concepts/job-workers.md).
+Learn more about the concept of job types and how to set up a job worker via our [manual on job workers](/product-manuals/concepts/job-workers.md).

 ### References